salesforce/lwc/CONTRIBUTING.md

 ### Integration Testing LWC

 When developing LWC, use integration testing to ensure functionality is correctly reflected in the browser.
 This repo has two integration test suites.
-- integration-karma: Contains all integration tests that can run with javascript only.
+- @lwc/integration-karma: Contains all integration tests that can run with javascript only.
 For information about usage and contribution, refer to this [documentation][integration-karma-readme].
-- integration-tests: Contains all other integration tests that require web driver API support (e.g., focus, keyboard navigation).
+- @lwc/integration-tests: Contains all other integration tests that require web driver API support (e.g., focus, keyboard navigation).
 For information about usage and contribution, refer to this [documentation][integration-test-readme].

 ### Performance testing LWC